Marfa adopts disaster, shelter-in-place ordinances – The Big Bend Sentinel

 Prices on groceries, medicine and other essential supplies must remain the same price as on or before March 13.
 Anyone who violates the ordinance could face a maximum of $1,000 in fines or up to 180 days in jail.

-Marfa City Council also adopted a stricter shelter-in-place order, which goes into effect tonight (Friday 3/27) at 11:59 p.m. and lasts until April 10, unless city council rescinds or modifies it sooner.
+Marfa City Council also adopted a stricter shelter-in-place order, which went into effect Friday and lasts until April 10, unless city council rescinds or modifies it sooner.
 Councilmembers have said they will continue meeting regularly to reevaluate.

-Under that order, Marfa residents must shelter at their residence for 14 days.
-The order says that “all public and private gatherings of any number of people…outside a household or living unit are prohibited” but stresses that members of a household or residence can still gather.
+Under that order, Marfa residents must shelter in place at their residence for 14 days.
+The order says that “all public and private gatherings of any number of people…outside a household or living unit are prohibited” but stresses that family members can still gather at residences.

-Residents will also still be able to take care of critical needs like grocery shopping and trips to seek healthcare.
-The full text of the shelter-in-place order is available here, and the ordinance continuing the local disaster declaration is available here.
+Residents will still be able to take care of critical needs like grocery shopping and trips to seek healthcare.